 Apigee comes in the following flavors:

-- Apigee: A hosted SaaS version in which Apigee maintains the environment, allowing you to concentrate on building your services and defining the APIs to those services.
+- Apigee: A cloud version hosted by Apigee in which Apigee maintains the environment, allowing you to concentrate on building your services and defining the APIs to those services.

 - Apigee hybrid: A hybrid version consisting of a runtime plane installed on-premises or in a cloud provider of your choice, and a management plane running in Apigee's cloud.
 In this model, API traffic and data are confined within your own enterprise-approved boundaries.